JemiJey/NLP/nlp_notes.md

+#### Notes

-#### when we do tokenizer in train data set the same dictionary or word index should be used for test data as well
+- when we do tokenizer in train data set the same dictionary or word index should be used for test data as well

-#### use oov_token to specify if the word is out of token in the test data
+- use oov_token to specify if the word is out of token in the test data

+- pad_sequences has paarameters as sequences and before or after the sentence and max_length padded = pad_sequences(sequences, padding = 'post', max_length=5)